Obsolete. from; back.

-Idioms for fro
+Idioms about fro

-Definition for fro (2 of 2)
+Other definitions for 'fro (2 of 2)

 From Mad Men's Jon Hamm to Gossip Girl's Ed Westwick, torso-fros are (finally) making a comeback.

 Oscillations, again, are surgings to and fro: the crystal tends to let the "tos" go through and to stop the "fros."The Romance of War Inventions | Thomas W. Corbin

 Dar wuz a ring out yonder on de grass de fust thing dis mawnin', en de fros' ain' never so much ez teched it.The Builders | Ellen Glasgow

 "Dar's gwine ter be er killin' fros' fo' mawnin'," said Moses, his teeth chattering from the draught let in by the opening door.The Voice of the People | Ellen Glasgow

 British Dictionary definitions for fro (1 of 2)